Goal:

 All configuration files:

-• /etc/cassandra/conf/cassandra.yaml
+- /etc/cassandra/conf/cassandra.yaml

-• /etc/cassandra/conf/cassandra-topology.properties
+- /etc/cassandra/conf/cassandra-topology.properties

-• /etc/opscenter/opscenterd.conf
+- /etc/opscenter/opscenterd.conf

-• /etc/opscenter/cluster/Default.conf [generated by yourself]
+.conf [generated by yourself] - /var/lib/opscenter-agent/conf/address.conf

 How DataStax configure the above files?